Valladolid, Yucatán

 Valladolid (/es/; Sakiʼ in Maya) is a city located in the eastern region of the Mexican state of Yucatán.
 It is the seat of Valladolid Municipality.
 As of the 2020 census the population of the city was 56,494 inhabitants (the third-largest community in the state after Kanasín), and that of the municipality was 85,460.
 Valladolid is located approximately 170 km (105 mi) east of the state capital Mérida, 40 km (25 mi) east of Chichén Itzá, and 150 km (93 mi) west of Cancún.

-On August 30, 2012, Valladolid became part of the Pueblo Mágico promotional initiative led by the federal Secretariat of Tourism.
+On August 30, 2012, Valladolid became part of the Pueblos Mágicos promotional initiative led by the federal Secretariat of Tourism.

 History

-Named after Valladolid, at the time the capital of Spain.
-Valladolid in Yucatán was established by Spanish Conquistador Francisco de Montejo's nephew on May 27, 1543, at some distance from the current town, at a lagoon called Chouac-Ha in the municipality of Tizimín.
+Named after Valladolid, at the time the capital of Spain, Valladolid in Yucatán was established by Spanish Conquistador Francisco de Montejo's nephew on May 27, 1543, at some distance from the current town, at a lagoon called Chouac-Ha in the municipality of Tizimín.
 Early Spanish settlers complained about the mosquitos and humidity at the original location, and petitioned to have the city moved further inland.
-On March 24, 1545, Valladolid was relocated to its current location, built atop a Maya town called Zací or Zací-Val, whose buildings were dismantled to reuse the stones to build the Spanish colonial town.
-The following year the Maya people revolted, but the rebellion was suppressed with the support of additional Spanish troops from Mérida.
+On March 24, 1545, Valladolid was relocated to its current location, built atop a Mayan town called Zací or Zací-Val, whose buildings were dismantled to reuse the stones to build the Spanish colonial town.
+The following year, the Maya people revolted, but the rebellion was suppressed with the support of additional Spanish troops from Mérida.

-In 1705 there was another revolt by local Maya; the rebels killed a number of town officials who had taken refuge in the cathedral.
+In 1705, there was another revolt by local Maya; the rebels killed a number of town officials who had taken refuge in the cathedral.
 When the revolt was suppressed, the cathedral was considered irreparably profaned, and was demolished.
-A new cathedral was built the following year that still exists; it was oriented to face north unlike most other Colonial churches in Yucatán which face east.
+A new cathedral was built the following year that still exists, and was oriented to face north, unlike most other Colonial churches in Yucatán which faced east.

 Valladolid had a population of 15,000 in 1840.
-In January 1847, the native Mayas rioted, killing some eighty whites and sacking their houses.
+In January 1847, the native Mayas rioted again, killing some eighty whites and sacking their houses.
 After a Maya noble was shot by firing squad, the riot became a general uprising.
 It was led by Jacinto Pat, batab of Tihosuco and by Cecilio Chi of nearby Ichmul.
-The city and the surrounding region was the scene of intense battle during Yucatán's Caste War, and the Ladino forces were compelled to abandon Valladolid on March 14, 1848; with half being killed by ambush before they reached Mérida.
-The city was sacked by the Maya rebels but was recaptured later in the war.
+The city and the surrounding region was the scene of intense battle during the Yucatán Caste War, and the Ladino forces were compelled to abandon Valladolid on March 14, 1848, with half being killed by ambush before they had reached Mérida.
+The city was sacked by Maya rebels but was recaptured later in the war.

-Until the beginning of the 20th century, Valladolid was the third largest and most important city of the Yucatán Peninsula, (after Mérida and Campeche).
-It had a sizable well-to-do Criollo population, with a number of old Spanish style mansions in the old city.
-Valladolid was widely known by its nickname The Sultana of the East.
+Until the beginning of the 20th century, Valladolid was the third-largest and most important city of the Yucatán Peninsula (after Mérida and Campeche).
+It had a sizable well-to-do Criollo population, with a number of old Spanish-style mansions in the old city.
+Valladolid was widely known by its nickname, The Sultana of the East.